Cats are natural climbers and scratchers and what naturally goes with that? Cat climbing trees!

 Good question!
 Since senior cats often get to a point where they cannot jump as high, you could try something like a simple perch that’s one or two feet off the ground.

 Can the fur be removed?
-If not, what should I do in case my cat gets sick or has an accident in the tree?
+If not, what should I do in case my cat gets sick or has an accident in a cat climbing tree?

 If the fur or material is glued on, which sometimes prevents cats from shredding it, it will not be removable.
 If your cat gets sick, the best thing you can do is to remove as much of it as you can with a towel or paper towel and then get the rest with a damp cloth.
 You can also get something like Anti Icky Poo as it is eco-friendly and uses organic bacteria to eat away at vomit and other hazardous waste.